Easy Packing List for BWCA Camping

 After cooking your delicious meal and feasting, it’s time for the dirty work.
 Dish duty should be a shared task.
 If you have a small group, everyone gets a job.
 For larger groups take turns with different meals.
 For the most time efficient dish wash, 3 people is optimal.
 One to wash, one to rinse and dry, and one to dig the hole.
 On our most recent excursion, we had a 4th job; watching the kids, this took the most effort.

 We have a pretty slick system for dish washing in the back country.
-The key to not being devoured by mosquitoes is to work fast and well together.

 1. Spray with bug spray, very important.